jonhue/onsignal-rails/README.md

 ## Configuration

-You can configure devise-onesignal by passing a block to `configure`:
+You can configure devise-onesignal by passing a block to `configure`.
+This can be done in `config/initializers/devise-onesignal.rb`:

 ```ruby
 DeviseOnesignal.configure do |config|